Flight Course Related Information

 Credit for Flight Training at Other Institutions

-Fixed-wing students desiring to complete off-campus flight training for credit after matriculation must obtain written approval in advance from the Flight Department Chair.
+After matriculation at Embry-Riddle Aeronautical University, all flight training for credit must be completed at Embry-Riddle.
+Only under extreme extenuating circumstances will ERAU students be allowed to complete any off-campus training for credit after matriculation.
+Fixed-wing students desiring to do so must obtain written approval in advance from the Flight Department Chair.
 Helicopter students desiring to do likewise must obtain written approval in advance from the Helicopter Program Chair.
 The credit will be awarded as advanced standing, and the procedures for requesting credit when training is completed, will be specified in the written approval (Off Campus Authorization Form).
 The following general rules apply as specified under each heading.
 Please address any questions to the Flight Department.

 B.S. in Aeronautical Science

-The Aeronautical Science (AS) Fixed-Wing degree is accredited by the Aviation Accreditation Board International (AABI) and is governed by AABI criteria.
+The Aeronautical Science (AS) Degree - Professional Pilot Fixed-Wing Specialty is accredited by the Aviation Accreditation Board International (AABI) and is governed by AABI criteria.
 Aeronautical Science students will be awarded credit for FAA certificates held prior to matriculation to Embry-Riddle and may be approved to complete partial training towards a certificate or rating if flight training from an appropriately rated instructor was logged prior to matriculation.
 If FAA certificates are held, this training must have occurred after the attainment of the most recent certificate for which credit is granted.
-Except as provided above, after a student matriculates, all flight training must be completed at Embry-Riddle or approved at another AABI flight education accredited college or university.
-In all cases, students must satisfactorily complete at least one flight course on campus after advanced standing is awarded or AABI approved courses are transferred.
+Except as provided above, after a student matriculates, all flight training must be completed at Embry-Riddle.
+In all cases, students must satisfactorily complete at least one flight course on campus after advanced standing is awarded.

 Flight Minors or Areas of Concentration